How school placements work

 Training with disabilities and other needs

 As a school familiar with supporting pupils with special needs, we are more than ready to support candidates with disabilities and particular needs.
 In the past, this has included supporting teachers with dyslexia and giving them extra support with preparing teaching resources and preparing for academic assignments.
 We are also always on hand to help trainee teachers who are finding the strains of the course difficult and offer 1:1 mentor support and have a team of training managers ready to give support, advice and guidance.
 We are able to tailor our course at times to fit the needs of each individual and this has, in the past, enabled some trainees who have had difficulties to complete the course and enter teaching successfully.
 We are also very aware that practical arrangements and geography play a key part in choosing a teacher training provider, especially for the many career changers who apply.
 We look to accommodate this as best as possible when deciding upon placement schools.
+We also welcome applicants interested in completing the course over two years on our flexi-route appraoch.

 Support and advice